 Think little breaches of trust are no big deal?
 Think again.

 Trusting relationships at work lead to all good things, including greater productivity, performance, and morale.

-Still, according to recent research, including the Civility in America 2011 survey, incivility is a growing problem at work.
+According to a survey, incivility is a growing problem at work.
 Two out of three employees report that their performance has declined due to workplace incivility.
 They also cite a “critical need” for civility training.